NOTHING against a pint of the iconic ‘black stuff’, but Ireland’s drink game goes way beyond stout.

 Flavoured by its wild meadow surroundings at Rademon Estate in Co.
 Down – clover, apples elderflower and elderberries – it’s also mixed with a secret blend of spices including coriander orange and cassia.

 You’ll find this gin favourably on drinks lists of some of the best restaurants and bars in Ireland, including quite a few Michelin-starred restaurants and award-winning pubs.

 Wicklow Way Wines (wicklowwaywines.ie)

-Both novel and new is Wicklow Way Wines, a fruit winery from the 'Garden of Ireland' (Co.
-Wicklow), set up by an environmentally-conscious couple, Pamela Walsh and Brett Stephenson.
+Wicklow Way Wines, a fruit winery from the 'Garden of Ireland' (Co.
+Wicklow), was set up by an environmentally-conscious couple, Pamela Walsh and Brett Stephenson.

 Named after the Gaelic word for 'meadows', Móinéir (pronunciation moy-nair) produces a strawberry wine, blackberry and wild elderberry wine, and elderflower wine using the fruits grown in one of the most sun-kissed spots of Ireland.

 Highbank Orchard (highbankorchards.com)

 Famed for their nationally-heralded orchard syrup, the enterprising Calder-Potts family in Kilkenny have created a range of Highbank Orchards ciders; an orchard liqueur; an orchard spirit; an apple vodka; a sensational crystal clear apple-flavoured gin; and even a new pink 'flamingo' gin.

 What more could you want from the humble apple?